eshort0401/METOYBOX/docs/_sources/gravity_waves_introduction.rst.txt

 Governing equations
 ---------------------------------------
 We first linearize the governing equations and make the `Boussinesq/shallow-anelastic`_ and :math:`f`-plane approximations.
-The symbol :math:`*` indicates our variables our "dimensional", i.e. they have physical units.
-Below we introduce the corresponding unit-less "non-dimensional" variables, which simplify the maths.
+The symbol :math:`*` indicates our variables our "dimensional", i.e. they have physical units; we discuss the corresponding unit-less "non-dimensional" later.

 .. admonition:: Dimensional Governing Equations